 How do I apply to study at Loughborough University?

-To study a master's programme you need to apply through the University’s website.
+To study a Postgraduate Taught programme you need to apply through the University’s application portal.

 Are part-time students eligible to apply?